 Jacobs identified and mapped nine land cover types within the BSA.
-However, the scale of the map provided in the AFC, Figure 5.2-4 precludes the ability to identify where the following land cover types are located in relation to the Project's impact areas: 1) Invasive Southwest Riparian Woodland and Shrubland, 2) North American Arid West Emergent Marsh, 3) Canals and Drains, and 4) Open Water.
+However, the scale of the map provided in the AFC (Figure 5.2-4 at page 5.2-20) precludes the ability to identify where the following land cover types are located in relation to the MBGP's impact areas: 1) Invasive Southwest Riparian Woodland and Shrubland, 2) North American Arid West Emergent Marsh, 3) Canals and Drains, and 4) Open Water.

-169. Provide large-scale maps that clearly depict areas that would be impacted by the Project in relation to the nine land cover types within the BSA.
+170. Provide large-scale maps that clearly depict areas that would be impacted by the MBGP in relation to the nine land cover types within the BSA.